DanielHearn/streamist/README.md

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.
 - screenfull.js for quick and clean access to browser fullscreen api.
-- moment for readable relative date for stream history.
+- date fns for readable relative date for stream history.
 - gulp for workflow automation

 ## Gulp tasks